genicam/harvesters/README.rst

 ----

-############
-Introduction
-############

-Hello everyone.
-I'm Kazunari, the author of Harvester and a technical contributor to GenICam.

-Since I opened the source code of Harvester in May 2018, so many people tried out that and gave me very positive feedback that improves Harvester.
-The number of feedback and the number of people who I discussed with was much more than I expected what I had in the beginning and it truly was one of the exciting experiences I ever had in my professional career.

-The original motivation that drove me to develop Harvester was like this: Until I got the idea of Harvester, I had to learn and adapt to popular proprietary 3rd party image acquisition/processing libraries from scratch every time even though I just wanted to acquire an image.
-To be honest, I had felt it's a bit annoying.
-A straightforward solution to the issue was to have a unified image acquisition library.
-In addition, as a guy who likes to work with Python, I wanted to make it a Python module to boost productivity.

-I believe that Harvester can help you to concentrate on image processing that you really have to be responsible for.
-Of course, you would have to implement the algorithm again using other sophisticated and powerful proprietary libraries to optimize the performance in reality.
-However, (this is very important so let me stress this) Harvester is just a productive sandbox that encapsulates the image acquisition process and does not intend to take the place of such superior image processing libraries because they were designed for exactly that purpose.
-Harvester just wants to shorten the time you spend to realize your brilliant ideas as much as possible.
-With this meaning, Harvester can be considered as a tool that helps you to quickly iterate the prototyping process.
-Note that it is vital for designers because the prototyping process defines the basic quality of the final product.
-Fortunately, Harvester has got firm support from the high-quality GenTL Producers on the market.
-It means you can smoothly start working with any GenICam compliant cameras that you may want to work with.

-So, everyone, there's no worry anymore.
-Keep having fun working.
-Harvester has got your back.

-Greetings, Kazunari Kudo.
+**********
+Motivation
+**********

+*"Bring your imagination into computer vision to make this world better.
+Harvester is here for you."*

 **************************
 Harvester as Python Module
 **************************

-Techincally speaking, Harvester consists of two Python modules, Harvester Core and Harvester GUI, and technically speaking, each library is responsible for the following tasks:
+Harvester consists of two Python modules, *Harvester Core* and *Harvester GUI*, and each library is responsible for the following tasks:

 - Harvester Core: Image acquisition & remote device manipulation
 - Harvester GUI: Image data visualization

 Harvester consumes image acquisition libraries, so-called GenTL Producers.
-Just grabbing a GenTL Producer and GenICam compliant machine vision cameras, then Harvester will supply you the acquired image data as `numpy <http://www.numpy.org>`_ array to make your image processing task productive.
+Just grabbing a GenTL Producer and GenICam compliant machine vision cameras, then Harvester will supply you the acquired image data as `numpy <http://www.numpy.org>`_ array to make your image processing task easier.

 You can freely use, modify, distribute Harvester under `Apache License-2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ without worrying about the use of your software: personal, internal or commercial.

-Currently, Harvester is being developed by the motivated contributors from all over the world.

 ***********************
 Where Is The Name From?